ultimate271/notes/dostoevsky/brothers03.03.md

 green, it’s still summer; four o’clock in the afternoon and the stillness!
 Where were you going?”

+#### Aloysha reveals his intentions to see Katerina, and Mitya guesses about the letter
 “I was going to father’s, but I meant to go to Katerina Ivanovna’s first.”

 “To her, and to father!
 Oo! what a coincidence!
 Why was I waiting for you?